biologist79/ESPuino/README.md

 * 28.11.2020: Battery's voltage can now be visualized by Neopixel by short-press of rotary encoder's burtton.
 * 28.11.2020: Added directive `PLAY_LAST_RFID_AFTER_REBOOT`: Tonuino will recall the last RFID played after reboot.
 * 05.12.2020: Added filebrowser to webgui (thanks @mariolukas for contribution!)
+* 05.12.2020: Moved all user-relevant settings to src/settings.h
 More to come...

 ## Disclaimer